drshooby/devops-a8/README.md

 - Inside the bastion after running the aws command in the "Useful Items" section to view machines (ignore the "None", it's just a 'sticky' machine)
 <img width="285" alt="SCR-20250323-ubdq" src="https://github.com/user-attachments/assets/073adaad-7e8d-41d4-80fa-fd10d1a68692" />

-- Confirming docker availability after ssh'ing into one of the machines in the private subnet from the bastion
+- Confirming docker availability after SSH'ing into one of the machines in the private subnet from the bastion
 ![SCR-20250323-ucwj](https://github.com/user-attachments/assets/f6fefcf4-2e3e-4450-9942-4b574ae66182)